 If you work in Wisconsin, verify that your pay is as protected as possible by sticking to the lien laws listed here.
-If you are interested in getting your hands on Wisconsin’s lien and bond forms, consider purchasing the required materials from us!
+If you want to master your Lien Laws in Wisconsin, listen to The Quit Getting Screwed Construction Podcast to get started.
 If you’d prefer to have someone else take care of filing your construction lien or bond, and do it the right way, contact an experienced Wisconsin lien lawyer who understands construction law.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 If you believe in your work, your company, and your right to proper payment, show it by filing your liens the right way.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,